-Bankruptcy filings in federal court dropped 12 percent in fiscal year 2013.
+Bankruptcy filings in federal court dropped nearly 13 percent in the 2014 calendar year.
 But consumers still reeling from the economic collapse continue to seek shelter using either a Chapter 7 or Chapter 13 protection (you can learn more about the difference between the two here and here).
 These tools can help veterans in financial distress get their overall fiscal health back on track.
 But they do come with some negative consequences, which generally includes a sizable hit to your credit score.

 With a Chapter 7 bankruptcy, VA-approved lenders will typically wait until you’re at least two years beyond the date of discharge.
 Some veterans who file for Chapter 13 bankruptcy protection may be eligible for a VA loan just 12 months removed from their filing date.
 In either case, satisfactory credit and no late payments during that time will be critical factors.